famndox/P3-jellyRoots/README.md

 To address these ethical considerations, we have implemented a feature that allows users to filter out cannabis/marijuana businesses from the search results.
 This ensures that users have the choice and flexibility to view the information that is most relevant and appropriate for them.

-Code Adjustments
-Here’s how you can implement the toggle feature for cannabis businesses:
+Code Adjustments: Here’s how you can implement the toggle feature for cannabis businesses:
 --
 Flask Route
 --> app/routes.py